Coordinating Mass coverage should be straightforward.

 The Newly Ordained

-A priest shepherding three parishes is still getting to know his brother priests.
+A priest newly assigned to a parish with two missions is still getting to know his brother priests.
 Clerus connects him to those across the diocese who are ready to help — relationships that would otherwise take years to build.

 We'd love to show you what Clerus can do for your presbyterate.